20 Ways to Change a Conversation Topic Over Text

 This approach gives the impression that the new topic naturally came to your mind during the course of the conversation.
 It’s spontaneous and keeps the discussion flowing.

-See also 15 Ways to Start a Conversation about a Salary Raise
+See also 15 Ways to Start a Conversation with an Introvert

 12. Recalling a Memory